 Wondering how to get rid of Japanese knotweed?
-It’s tough, but there are some methods you can try to remove this troublesome plant.
-Be persistent!
+It’s tough, but there are some methods you can try to remove it.

-The key is to deal with the problem immediately, to prevent it spreading and becoming near-impossible to remove.
-Summer and early autumn are the most common times for the plant to grow, however it’s worth being aware of the threat all year round.
+Summer and early autumn are the most common times for the plant to grow.
+However, it’s worth being aware of the potential threat it could pose all year round.

-Understanding what the Japanese knotweed lookalikes are will help you spot the problem before it gets out of control.
+Understanding what the Japanese knotweed lookalikes are will help you spot any potential problems in advance.

-If you already have Japanese knotweed growing on or near your property, there are a few courses of action you can take, either chemical or non-chemical.
-Each have their advantages and disadvantages.
+If you already have Japanese knotweed growing on or near your property.
+There are a few courses of action you can take, either chemical or non-chemical.
+Each has their advantages and disadvantages.

-Unfortunately, Japanese knotweed eradication is expensive and can take up to three years to have any effect.
+Japanese knotweed eradication can be expensive and can take up to three years to have any effect.

 But, here’s what to do if you find Japanese knotweed:

-- Afterwards, dig it out, let it dry, and burn it.
-This involves digging down to the roots and disposing of the plant appropriately – you can’t dispose of it with normal household waste as that can cause it to spread.
+- Removal: dig it out, let it dry, and burn it.
+This involves digging down to the roots and disposing of the plant appropriately.
+You can’t dispose of it with normal household waste as that can cause it to spread.
 Never put it in green waste bins without killing it first

 - Alternatively, some homeowners choose to use the eco-friendly MeshTech method

-But, it’s important to note that trying to tackle the problem yourself can make the situation worse or could affect guarantees you might require in the future, so it’s important from the outset to get the correct advice with a coordinated approach with neighbouring landowners.
+It’s important to note that trying to tackle the problem yourself can make the situation worse or could affect guarantees you might require in the future.
+So it’s important from the outset to get the correct advice with a coordinated approach with neighbouring landowners.

 What to do if you find Japanese knotweed

-It’s worth noting that Japanese knotweed is not typically covered under most general insurance policies.
-If you find it growing in or near your property, and have it removed, you will most likely have to take out a special knotweed indemnity policy to prevent potential future attacks of the plant and to mitigate against all damage it can do.
+If you find it growing in or near your property, and have it removed, you may be required to take out a special knotweed indemnity policy to prevent potential future attacks of the plant and to mitigate against all damage it can do.

-These special indemnity policies provide cover for cost of treatment, any damage caused by the plant, third party legal fees (should the plant have spread onto neighbouring properties), and the resultant devaluation of any property found with Japanese knotweed growing in or near the grounds.
+These special indemnity policies provide cover for the cost of treatment.
+Any damage caused by the plant, third party legal fees (should the plant have spread onto neighbouring properties).
+And the resultant devaluation of any property found with Japanese knotweed growing in or near the grounds.